Episcopal Church (United States): Influence

 The Boston Brahmins, who were regarded as the nation's social and cultural elites, were often associated with the American upper class, Harvard University; and the Episcopal Church.
 Old Philadelphians were often associated with the Episcopal Church.
 Old money in the United States was typically associated with White Anglo-Saxon Protestant ("WASP") status, particularly with the Episcopal and Presbyterian Church.
 In the 1970s, a Fortune magazine study found one-in-five of the country's largest businesses and one-in-three of its largest banks was run by an Episcopalian.
 Numbers of the most wealthy and affluent American families such as the Vanderbilts, Astors, Du Ponts, Whitneys, Morgans, Fords, Mellons, Van Leers, Browns, Waynes and Harrimans are Episcopalians.
 While the Rockefeller family are mostly Baptists, some of the Rockefellers were Episcopalians.

 According to a 2014 study by the Pew Research Center, the Episcopal Church also has the highest number of graduate and post-graduate degrees per capita (56%) of any other Christian denomination in the United States, as well as the most high-income earners.
 According to The New York Times Episcopalians tend also to be better educated and they have a high number of graduate (76%) and post-graduate degrees (35%) per capita.
 According to a 2014 study by the Pew Research Center, Episcopalians ranked as the third wealthiest religious group in the United States, with 35% of Episcopalians living in households with incomes of at least $100,000.
 In 2014, roughly 70% of Episcopalians were living in households with incomes of $50,000 or above.
 In recent years, the church has become much more economically and racially diverse through evangelism, and has attracted many Hispanic immigrants who are often working-class.
+According to the Pew Research Center’s 2023–24 Religious Landscape Study, 67% of adherents of the Episcopal Church hold a bachelor’s degree or higher, making them one of the most highly educated Christian groups in the United States and the second most highly educated religious group overall in America.